On the generic part of the cohomology of Shimura varieties of abelian type: Generic part of the cohomology of Shimura varieties

 \subsubsection{Passing to abelian type}

-Now we deduce the torsion vanishing for Shimura varieties of abelian type for the results of Shimura varieties of Hodge type.
-Although the basic ideas are closely related to those in \cite[\S 5.2]{Hamann-Lee-vanishing}, we use a slightly different passage from the Hodge type Shimura varieties to abelian type Shimura varieties.
+Now we deduce the torsion vanishing for Shimura varieties of abelian type from the results of Shimura varieties of Hodge type.
+Similar statements was proved in \cite[\S 5.2]{Hamann-Lee-vanishing}, in the case when the Shimura datum $(\sG,\sX)$ of abelian type has the same derived subgroup with some Shimura datum of Hodge type.

+Roughly speaking, our strategy is as follows.
+For an abelian type Shimura datum $(\sG,\sX)$, we find an axillary abelian type Shimura datum $(\sG'',\sX'')$ and a Hodge type Shimura datum $(\sG',\sX')$ such that there are maps

+of Shimur data, such that the associated adjoint Shimura data are the same, and $\sG''_\der\simeq \sG'_\der$.
+We first deduce the torsion vanishing for $(\sG'',\sX'')$ from that for $(\sG',\sX')$, by an argument slightly different from the one in \cite{Hamann-Lee-vanishing}, and then deduce the torsion vanishing for $(\sG,\sX)$ from that for $(\sG'',\sX'')$ by writing $\Sh(\sG,\sX)$ as a quotient of the Shimura variety associated to $(\sG'',\sX'')$.
+To carry out the second step, we prove that generic unipotent representations remain generic unipotent under restrictions along central isogenies of $p$-adic groups.

 We first set up some notations.
 Let $(\sG,\sX)$ be a Shimura datum.
 For an open compact subgroup $K\subseteq \sG(\AAA_f)$, denote by $\Sh_K(\sG,\sX)$ the underlying topological space of the $\CC$-points of $\sSh_K(\sG,\sX)_\CC$.
 Then we have